Liga Nacional de Fútbol de Honduras: Current format

+Each team in the triangular plays four matches (home and away against the other two teams in its group), for a total of four additional matches per team.
+The group winners qualify for the grand final.
+If teams are tied on points at the end of the triangular, the team that finished higher in the regular-season standings (1st or 2nd) advances to the final.

+The winners of each triangular contest a two-legged grand final to crown the champion of each tournament.

 Relegation and promotion

 Relegation is decided by the addition of both Apertura and Clausura tournament tables.
 The last team of the aggregated table is relegated to Liga de Ascenso de Honduras.

 Promotion is decided in Liga de Ascenso de Honduras.
 Up to 2004 the champions were awarded automatic promotion.
 Since then, the season was divided into Apertura and Clausura, where champions face each other to decide promotion.